Novel Inner and Outer Functionalized SWCNTs Characterized by TEM

 As illustrated in Fig. 2a, the key macrocycle was synthesized as a mixture consisting primarily of dimer (8, around 50%), trimer (9), and higher oligomers, using straightforward starting materials (1, 2, 5).
 This macrocycle mixture (8 and higher oligomers) was subsequently treated with the mild reducing agent dithiothreitol in a basic aqueous solution in the presence of 6,5-enriched SWCNTs.
 Except for the solvent, this step used functionalized SWCNTs with ex-TTF disulfide macrocycles.14 In one approach, the reaction was performed in an entirely aqueous medium adjusted to pH 9.0 (sample: MINT-1), while another used a water-DMSO mixture (1:1 v/v) at the same pH (sample: MINT-2).
 The resulting reaction mixtures were filtered to recover the solids, which were then washed with methanol under ultrasonication and dried under vacuum.

-The researchers performed thermogravimetric analysis (TGA) of the functionalized samples and observed a pronounced mass loss starting from 190–200 °C. In comparison, the TGA curve of the source SWCNT material showed a mass loss beginning at 400–410 °C. The mass loss in the 200–400°C range was attributed to the introduction of macrocyclic compounds during the functionalization step.
-The analysis revealed that MINT-1 and MINT-2 lost 73% and 62% of their total mass in this temperature range, respectively, indicating a relatively high degree of functionalization.
+The researchers performed thermogravimetric analysis (TGA) of the functionalized samples (Fig. 2b) and observed a pronounced mass loss starting from 190–200 °C. In comparison, the TGA curve (blue) of the source SWCNT material showed a mass loss beginning at 400–410 °C. The mass loss in the 200–400°C range was attributed to the introduction of macrocyclic compounds during the functionalization step.
+The analysis revealed that MINT-1 (blue TGA curve) and MINT-2 (red TGA curve) lost 73% and 62% of their total mass in this temperature range, respectively, indicating a relatively high degree of functionalization.
 This high degree of functionalization was further supported by the increase in sample mass observed after thorough washing.
 To investigate the impact of the functionalization process, the amount of macrocycle mixture used to functionalize the SWCNT material was varied.
 The results showed that MINT-1 and MINT-2 were prepared with approximately 10% weight/volume of SWCNTs relative to the macrocycle mixture.
 A separate batch of MINT-2 was prepared with a tenfold higher fraction of SWCNTs relative to the macrocycle mixture.
-The corresponding TGA curves confirmed the same mass loss pattern, with less mass lost in the 200–400°C range when the SWCNT fraction was higher.
+The corresponding TGA curves (yellow) confirmed the same mass loss pattern, with less mass lost in the 200–400°C range when the SWCNT fraction was higher.

 The structure of the macrocycle, including the dimer (8), trimer (9), and higher oligomers, is shown in Figure 3a.
 Figure 3b presents the calculated adsorption energies for various pairs of dimeric/trimeric macrocycles interacting with SWCNTs of different chirality.
 To explore the topology of the new composite macrocycle/SWCNT material, aberration-corrected high-resolution transmission electron microscopy (AC-HRTEM) imaging and energy dispersive X-ray (EDX) elemental mapping were performed.
 In Figure 3c (center, right), sections of MINT-2 and MINT-1 are displayed, showing areas with individualized CNTs alongside typical bundled structures.
 Figure 3c (left) provides a detailed view of MINT-2, revealing an isolated CNT with a structure resembling a macrocycle wrapped around it.
 Notably, all three HRTEM images reveal chains of single atoms within the SWCNTs.
 Local EDX mappings (using scanning TEM mode) helped identify the distribution of carbon (red), sulfur (blue), and iodine (green) in MINT-1 (Figure 3d).
 The carbon distribution aligns with the HAADF (high-angle annular dark-field imaging)-STEM and BF (bright field) images of the examined samples, as expected, given that carbon is the predominant element in CNTs and the macrocyclic dimer (8), trimer (9), and oligomers.
 Sulfur, while more unevenly distributed, still correlates with the presence of carbon, which supports the wrapping of disulfide rings around SWCNTs.
 Similarly, the iodine distribution correlates with the sulfur, which could be attributed to either encapsulated polyiodide chains or externally bound counter anions.